Floydlang/floyd/docs/floyd_speak.md

 	typeid get_json_type(json_value v)

-This is how you check the type of json value and reads their different values.
+This is how you check the type of JSON value and reads their different values.

 |Input						| Result 		| Int
 |---						| ---			|---